An art revolution in Europe ADED11564

 This course aims to:

-■ provide an introduction to the major developments, artistic movements and theories in European painting throughout the period of study with an awareness of regional differences of the art
+■ Provide an introduction to the major developments, artistic movements, and theories in European art throughout the period of study

 Intended Learning Outcomes of Course